How to Monitor Temperature Using a Sensor or Thermocouple for Mass Concrete

 mass concrete monitoring

-There are a number of ways in which you can regulate the temperature of mass concrete elements during a project starting with an initial cooling of the concrete mixture.
+When temperature recording concrete is done correctly, contractors can make timely adjustments to curing methods and cooling strategies.
+There are a number of ways in which you can regulate the temperature of mass concrete elements during a project, starting with an initial cooling of the concrete mixture.
 This can be done with the use of chilled water, ice, or liquid nitrogen.
 Temperature regulation can also be made throughout the project by running cool water through cooling pipes installed before the concrete placement.
-In order to know when it is appropriate to undertake cooling processes, temperatures must be monitored in real-time with a thermocouple for concrete.
+Thus, in order to know when it is appropriate to undertake cooling processes, temperatures must be monitored in real-time with a thermocouple for concrete.

 Read More About Monitoring Concrete Temperature in Cold Weather Here!